 Table 18 provides the number and percent of eyes with vault measurements <250 microns and >900 microns, as well as mean vault and quartiles for vault at the Month 6 visit.
 The preoperative factors showing the greatest correlation to achieved vault were crystalline lens rise above the ATA (angle to angle) plane and lens diameter (Figure 4 and Figure 5).
-Crystalline lens rise is the distance between the crystalline lens's anterior pole and the horizontal plane joining the opposite iridocorneal recesses.
+Crystalline lens rise was defined as the distance between the anterior pole of the crystalline lens and a plane joining the following anatomical landmarks: the iridocorneal recess (angle to angle plane), the iris pigment end (pigment to pigment plane), or the ciliary sulcus (sulcus to sulcus plane).